 Neuroendocrine Cancer Syndromes – Early Signs of a Late Diagnosis

 This is an awareness message to emphasize that there are a number of different syndromes involved in NETs in different parts of the body and that terminology and understanding is important to get the awareness messages right.
 Click here.

 Every day is NET Cancer Day.
 This post has had the largest number of 5 star ratings input by readers indicating support for my awareness strategy.
 Don’t get me wrong, 10 Nov is special but the other 364 days also present awareness opportunities.
 You can read this blog by clicking here.
 You can also register for my NET Cancer Day Social Media Event leading up to 10 Nov by clicking here and select ‘Going’ (then invite others please).
 On this event, Every Day is NET Cancer Day!

-Let’s raise our sites.
+Let’s raise our ‘sites’.
 This awareness message also emphasizes the anatomy of NETs and the importance of the correct terminology in order to get the optimum and accurate awareness messages over.
+I’m using the word ‘sites’ as a take on ‘sights’ – someone picked me up for spelling last time I posted!
 Click here to read.

-The 6 posts above comprise around 10% of my total blog hits and these are the ones which are attracting new audiences who now know about NET Cancer and are telling others.
+The 9 posts above comprise around 20% of my total blog hits and these are the ones which are attracting new audiences who now know about Neuroendocrine Cancer and are telling others.
 Please help me build on this.

 Neuroendocrine Cancer can be silent but we shouldn’t be!